Why Do You Need Gutter Guards in Texas?

 Aluminum Expanded Wire

-Senox® expanded wire gutter covers are powder-coated—not enameled—to ensure longevity.
+Senox® Micro Mesh Expanded Wire (Ultra Flo Micro X) gutter covers are powder-coated—not enameled—to ensure longevity.
 The screens are strong enough to withstand fallen branches or the weight of squirrels or chipmunks.

 Leaves, sticks, pine needles, and even shingle grit are swept off the surface by the wind.